Superhuman email client turns off location tracking after 'spying' controversy

 The email app Superhuman was profiled by the New York Times just a week ago as a buzzworthy startup with big names from Silicon Valley lining up to pay $30 per month for its service.
 Since then, a blog post by Mike Davidson dived into what that money gets users has caused a war of words among many in the tech industry over privacy and communications.

-Other than just providing a 'premium' email client that comes with tons of keyboard shortcuts to make reaching Inbox Zero easier, it turned on by default a feature that put a tracking pixel in each outgoing email.
+Other than just providing a 'premium' email client that comes with tons of keyboard shortcuts and AI assistant to make reaching Inbox Zero easier, it turned on by default a feature that puts a tracking pixel in each outgoing email.
 If you opened an email sent by a Superhuman user and viewed the images, then they got a report of when you opened it, how many times you opened it, and even where you were when you read the email.

-Naturally, this revelation has creeped some people out, so now Superhuman founder and CEO Rahul Vohra explains in a blog post that it's changing the policy.
+This revelation has creeped some people out for very good reasons explained by Davidson, so now Superhuman founder and CEO Rahul Vohra explains in a blog post that it's changing the policy.

 Rahul Vohra, Superhuman: